DavidVollmers/Ignis/docs/components/headlessUI/Dialog.md

 If you'd like to add an overlay or backdrop behind your `DialogPanel` to bring attention to the panel itself, we recommend using a dedicated element just for the backdrop and making it a sibling to your panel container:

+## Outlet

+Since Dialogs and their backdrops take up the full page, you typically want to render them as a sibling to the root-most node of your application.
+That way you can rely on natural DOM ordering to ensure that their content is rendered on top of your existing application UI.
+This also makes it easy to apply scroll locking to the rest of your application, as well as ensure that your Dialog's contents and backdrop are unobstructed to receive focus and click events.

+Because of these accessibility concerns, we recommend using the `DialogOutlet` component to render your Dialogs.
+You can put your `DialogOutlet` anywhere in your application, but we recommend putting it as a sibling to your root-most node.
+By default all dialogs will be rendered inside the `DialogOutlet` component.
+You can use the `IgnoreOutlet` prop on the `Dialog` to render it outside of the `DialogOutlet` if needed.

 ## Transitions